 “AI-based projects will play a key roleto empower healthcare services and provide smart medical solutions in accordance with UAE Centennial 2071 and artificial intelligence strategy. ”

 Note that blockchain is increasingly used forstorage of medical data.
-In December, the American company Anthem, specializing in life and health insurance, announced that it plans to transfer 40 million of its customers to blockchain storing medical data.
+In December, American life and health insurance company Anthem said it planned to move the medical data of 40 million of its customers to blockchain.

-In addition, in October, Samsung SDS talked aboutplans to launch a blockchain system for processing medical insurance claims, and last July two South Korean companies announced that they would store medical data on the Longenesis blockchain platform.
+Additionally, in October, Samsung SDS announcedplans to launch a blockchain system for processing health insurance claims, and last July two South Korean companies announced they would store medical data on the Longenesis blockchain platform.